741 Colonel Ledyard Highway

 for the same purpose would basically put them back to Square One which was

-Police Department for instances such as emergency repairs; that it would be good to
+Police Department for when they have emergency repairs; that it would be good to

 have the ability to contract with them quicker.